ABOUT us

 Sees clients ages 12+ virtually and in person

-Her expertise includes recognizing medical symptoms of eating disorders and working closely with your treatment team and support network.
-She’s particularly skilled in assisting adolescents/adults and people dealing with ARFID, and loves sharing insights on making peace with food, meal planning, and grocery shopping.
-Dulce is also passionate about raising awareness of eating disorders within the BIPOC community.
+Dulce loves sharing practical insights on making peace with food, meal planning, and grocery shopping.
+She is also deeply passionate about raising awareness of eating disorders within the BIPOC community and fostering inclusive, affirming spaces for all clients.

 When she’s not working, you’ll likely find Dulce catching up on the latest sci-fi or K-drama, exploring a stationery store, or enjoying a game night with friends.